 With the latest update, the Xenon has also become a good chunk of change cheaper — when have you ever heard of that happening?!
-It is one of the most affordable jackets in this review, and since it's the highest scorer, we would consider it to be an excellent value.
-Honestly, it's such a good price point that we would surely recognize it with a Best Bang for the Buck Award if we didn't mention it as the Editors' Choice instead.
+It is one of the most affordable jackets in this review, and since it's one of the highest scorers, we would consider it to be an excellent value.
+Honestly, it comes at such a good price point that it's hard not to favor it over higher-priced competitors.

-The Rab Xenon once again wins our top honor as the best insulated outer layer you can buy.
+The Rab Xenon is easily one of the best insulated outer layers you can buy.
 It is impressively warm considering its light weight, and is also more wind resistant than any other contender.
-We love it as a warmer windbreaker for chilly and windy days in the mountains and think it presents awesome value.
+We love it as a warmer windbreaker for chilly and windy days in the mountains and think it presents an awesome value.

 — Andy Wellman